FasterPy: An LLM-based Code Execution Efficiency Optimization Framework: Experimental Design

 \begin{itemize} \item \textbf{Task Adaptation.} Guiding the LLM to understand the contextual prompt structure when optimization suggestions are included in the input, and to learn how to perform performance-oriented code optimization based on natural language instructions. \item \textbf{Output Standardization.} Improving the consistency of the generated outputs in terms of format and correctness, thereby enhancing the LLM's practicality for optimization tasks. \end{itemize}

-Based on the above objectives, we randomly sampled 4,000 instances from the $OD_{base}$ dataset to construct the training set, using the prompt template provided in Section~\ref{Code Generation} and formatting the dataset according to the messages structure\footnote{For reference, see the standard \href{https://huggingface.co/docs/trl/main/en/dataset_formats}{Dataset Formats and Types}.}.
+Based on the above objectives, we randomly sampled 4,000 instances from the $OD_{base}$ dataset to construct the training set.
+We adopt this training size as a practical configuration to provide sufficient task-specific examples for model adaptation while controlling training cost and time.
+This moderate-sized subset allows the model to learn the prompt structure and optimization patterns without requiring full-dataset fine-tuning.
+The sampled instances are formatted using the prompt template provided in Section~\ref{Code Generation} and formatting the dataset according to the messages structure\footnote{For reference, see the standard \href{https://huggingface.co/docs/trl/main/en/dataset_formats}{Dataset Formats and Types}.}.
 The formatting details of the training instances, including the roles and content of each message, are as follows: